 Planning a trip to Virginia?
 Well, you’re going to want to save time in your itinerary to delve into all the best things to do in Virginia Beach.
 It’s not just all about beautiful beaches at this East Coast gem—although they are stunning!

 If you’re into dazzling coastlines, wide open spaces, museums, historic sites, and great restaurants, you’re going to love Virginia Beach.
-With some of the top tourist attractions in Virginia Beach taking full advantage of the great outdoors, the Northeast USA coastal city is a nature lover’s paradise.
+With some of the town’s top tourist attractions taking full advantage of the great outdoors, the Northeast USA coastal city is a nature lover’s paradise.

-Not sure what to do in Virginia Beach?
-Plan your getaway with this complete guide to the best places to visit in Virginia Beach, VA.
+Not sure what to do on your vacation?
+Plan your seaside getaway with this complete guide to the coolest places to visit in Virginia Beach, VA!

 Virginia Aquarium & Marine Science Center